 Chris Gordaneer has captured hundreds, if not thousands, of unique images of the sky, taken from places all over the world.
 He’s pointed his lenses towards the heavens while on commercial work in the Canadian Rockies, Scotland and Colorado; during personal photography treks to several countries in Africa, including Namibia and South Africa; and even from the roof of Westside Studio in Toronto, where he’s one of the partners.
 “Anytime [the sky] looks cool, even ominous – so, not blue – and the clouds look painterly, I’ll shoot it.
 I’ll even climb up on the roof at work to get an image,” says Gordaneer.
 “I shoot a lot of skies for my backgrounds.”

 Breathtaking and evocative skies are a trademark of many of his award-winning landscape and portrait images.
-One of his most widely published photos of 2018 (so far) features Olympic ice dancers Tessa Virtue and Scott Moir (left), and uses an ominous-looking sky he’d previously captured in Colorado as part of the background.
+One of his most widely published photos of 2018 (so far) features Olympic ice dancers Tessa Virtue and Scott Moir (left) and uses an ominous-looking sky he’d previously captured in Colorado as part of the background.
 Virtue holds the Canadian flag as it waves against the Canadian Rockies – and a sky from Colorado.
 The photo’s intended subtext?
 “We’re ready to weather any challenge.”
-Gordaneer shot the athletes in studio.
+Gordaneer shot the athletes in the studio.
 Virtue and Moir (“both lovely people,” he says) had to be lit to match the lighting of the Colorado sky.
 “Then we shot the flag separately so that we could get the proper wave on it,” he explains.
+The night shot of the flag would have been much even easier if it had LED solar powered flagpole lighting.
+Because LED lighting produces a clearer whiter light-thereby simplifying the issue of color casts.

 It’s a technique Gordaneer employs frequently in his commercial work: removing a subject from a studio environment and placing them against an outdoor backdrop.
 Many of the athlete portraits he’s done for the Canadian Olympic Committee merge multiple photographs into one, and often under incredibly tight deadlines to help minimize the risk of media leaks.
 In the span of 12 hours, Gordaneer shot Virtue and Moir, and delivered the finished photos in time for an 11 a.m. press conference in Ottawa.
 There, Prime Minister Justin Trudeau announced the pair as the flag bearers for the Olympics opening ceremonies in Pyeongchang, South Korea.